jentery/506v2/portfolio.md

 ## Step 4 (Oct.
 6th): Describe Your Podcast

 Draft a description (250 words) of a podcast you might produce based on material from this seminar, including your recording from last week.
-You might want to scan this entire document to see if there's something scheduled that may especially appeal to your own research.
-Your description should include a title, theme, interests, topic(s) you'll address, your intended audience, and, if you wish, a few words about your style, or your podcast's style.
+You might want to scan this entire document (Steps 1 - 13) to see if there's something scheduled that may especially appeal to your own research.
+Your podcast description should include a title, theme, interests, topic(s) you'll address, your intended audience, and, if you wish, a few words about your style or approach.
 You might also want to compare it with other podcasts, especially similar ones.

-This week, we'll continue listen to *The Bluest Eye* (1970), by (and read by) Toni Morrison.
+This week, we'll continue listening to *The Bluest Eye* (1970), by (and read by) Toni Morrison.
 I'll point you to related material that may be of interest.

 ## Step 5 (Oct.
 13th): Record Some Dialogue

-Engage an issue raised during the first five weeks of seminar by recording dialogue (or banter) with someone else in seminar.
+Engage an issue raised during the first five weeks of seminar by recording dialogue (or banter) with someone else in the seminar.
 This should be an opportunity to integrate conversations and other perspectives into your proposed podcast.
+This recording will count "double": as your recording for the week and theirs.

 Specs for your audio file: 10-15 minutes of you talking with someone else, plus a one- or two-sentence description of the recording and a list of works mentioned in it